Embedding Custom Phonemes in Async Voice API

 A No. Tag only the parts you want to override; everything else is phonemized automatically.Q Do you support other languages?

 A Yes.
-Phoneme overrides are supported for all currently available voices (English, Spanish, French, German, Italian).
+Phoneme overrides are supported for all currently available languages (English, Spanish, French, German, Italian, Portuguese, Arabic, Russian, Romanian, Japanese, Hebrew, Armenian, Turkish, Hindi, Chinese).
 Use standard IPA symbols for the target language.